Church and Society awards three different grants available to United Methodist congregations and groups related to the UMC. Apply by September 4!

 The purpose of the Human Relations Day Grant is to provide funding to promote ministries that respond to non-violent young offenders through education, advocacy, or leadership training and development.

-In The United Methodist Church calendar, Human Relations Day happens the Sunday immediately following the observance of Martin Luther King, Jr.‘s birthday.
-The juxtaposition of these two very special days is not a coincidence.
-The United Methodist Book of Discipline describes the purpose of Human Relations Day as a call to “the Church to recognize the right of all God’s children in realizing their potential as human beings in relationship with each other.”
+The United Methodist Church observes Human Relations Day the Sunday immediately following Martin Luther King, Jr. Day.
+Funding for grants come from the offering taken on Human Relations Day Sunday, which the Book of Discipline describes as a call to “the Church to recognize the right of all God’s children in realizing their potential as human beings in relationship with each other.”

 The maximum Human Relations Day award is $10,000.